-In one our previous posts on The Gottman Relationship Blog, we shared an article from the Huffington Post, in which Terry Gaspard gave us insight into self care through the following bits of relationship advice.
+In one of our previous posts, we shared an article from the Huffington Post, in which Terry Gaspard gave us insight into self care through the following bits of relationship advice.
 According to Gaspard, when experiencing relationship problems, it is wise to:

 In other words, don’t try to fix your partner — this is both impossible and unethical — and don’t play the blame game (no one wins).
 We agree that critical self-awareness and others-awareness is very important.
 Today, we add a third suggestion:

 According to Dr. Gottman, masters of relationships approach problems as a team.
 To do so, they must both be aware of their personal experience in the moment and motivated to work together.
 It is impossible to nurture healthy relational dynamics without practicing attunement.
 Let’s take a look at the first couple in Gaspard’s article:

 “A typical example is Tim and Megan, both in their mid-thirties and married for seven years.
 “I’ve been unhappy for some time,” complains Megan.
 “I’ve asked Tim to be more considerate of my needs, but things don’t appear to be changing.
 It feels like I’m at the bottom of his list.”
 To this Tim laments: “Megan just doesn’t make me happy anymore and things just aren’t getting better.”